Two ways to release content

 You can only add one membership criterion and one date criterion for each rule.
 You can add multiple Grade Center and review status criteria to each rule.

 Criteria are the parts that define an adaptive release rule.
-You can apply one or more criterion to each rule.
+You can apply one or more criteria for each rule.
 For example, one rule may make content available after a specific date.
 Another rule, with multiple criteria, may make content available to a course group after a specific date.

 You can add four types of criteria when you create rules: